CruiseDevice/terminal/README.md

 # terminal
-Creating a website terminal using JS
+An attempt to make a website look like terminal.